treeman/jonashietala/drafts/2013_in_review.markdown

 # Plans for 2024

+- Focus on mental and physical health, with a focus on strength training.

 - Finally complete the book project by putting the eBook widely available and finishing the [How I wrote 'Why Cryptocurrencies?'][crypto-series] series.

-- Focus on mental and physical health, with a focus on strength training.
+- Finish my planned mods on my [VORON][] 3D printer and complete the blog series.

+- Complete my Git rewrite in Rust project, that i left hanging back in 2020.

+- Start a new long-term project.

+  I've promised myself to finish up my ongoing projects before I'm allowed to do this, but we'll see how that goes.

 [posts]: /blog/2023/ "My blog posts in 2023"